MapRock/SemanticWebsOfMeaning/README.md

+**August 18, 2026 - The book was released a couple of weeks earlier than I expected, so I’m still tidying up the supplemental GitHub repository mentioned in the book.
+I expect to make it public in a week or so.**

 # Semantic Webs of Meaning — Supplemental Book Material

 This repository contains supplemental appendices, examples, and technical material accompanying the book: